-Viva Magenta, the current color of the year by Pantone, is the most sought-after shade right now.
+Viva Magenta, the color of the year 2023 by Pantone, is still one of the most sought-after shades right now.
 And it will look stunning on dating app icons or screenshots.

 Pop culture is obsessed with Viva Magenta and describes it as a vivid, bold, and fearless shade.
 In terms of ASO and dating, you can use the color for making bright and unconventional creatives that will scream ‘dating expert’.